sharedo-tech/sharedo-mobile-core/.github/README.md

 # sharedo-mobile-core
-An npm package containing components and services, to help quickly develop a sharedo mobile app based on Vue/Vuetify.
+An npm package containing components and services to help quickly develop a sharedo mobile app based on Vue/Vuetify.

 ## Building